TCPtcp/tcptcp.github.io/_pages/about.md

 I am a master's student who enrolled at the School of Mathematics and Statistics, Lanzhou University in 2023, under the supervision of Professor Shoujun Xu.

-My research interests mainly focus on multimodal fusion and deep learning.
+My research interests mainly focus on **multimodal fusion** and **deep learning**.
 I am passionate about combining theory with practice and exploring the applications of these technologies in real-world scenarios, such as medical image analysis and intelligent transportation.
-My master's thesis topic is "Application Research on Early Auxiliary Diagnosis of Breast Cancer Based on Multimodal Fusion".
+My master's thesis topic is "*Application Research on Early Auxiliary Diagnosis of Breast Cancer Based on Multimodal Fusion*".

 Currently, I am seeking an internship opportunity, hoping to further enhance my capabilities through practical projects.